spacepotahto/decloud-ai-platform/README.md

 See https://forum.akash.network/t/akash-filebase-ai-ml-decloud-platform/2588/9

 This is a prototype to demonstrate that Akash and Filebase together can be used to power AI/ML pipelines.
-Absolutely DON'T use in production.
+Absolutely DON'T use in production yet until I improve this in the future.